-Our Department recognizes the need to thoughtfully reopen safe and developmentally appropriate child care to both support working families and ensure the economic viability of our valued providers.
-Based on recommendations from our public health experts, RI is exercising additional precautions to protect the health and safety of children and ensure child care programs adhere to public health protections to prevent the spread of COVID-19.
+Our Department recognized the need to thoughtfully reopen safe and developmentally appropriate child care to both support working families and ensure the economic viability of our valued providers.
+Based on recommendations from our public health experts, RI is exercised additional precautions to protect the health and safety of children and ensure child care programs adhere to public health protections to prevent the spread of COVID-19.

-The following CCAP payment practices will go into effect temporarily as our valued providers reopen on June 1st.
+The following CCAP payment practices are in effect temporarily to help our valued providers reopen.
 These practices will be in effect for 13 weeks, from June 1st to August 28th.

-If you have child care licensing inquiries in the interim, or would like support from your licensor in completing your COVID-19 plan, please email Child Care Licensing team.
+If you have additional child care licensing questions, or would like support from your licensor in completing your COVID-19 plan, please email Child Care Licensing team.
 For CCAP child care inquiries, such as CCAP enrollment and payment matters, please email Child Care.

 Thank you for your cooperation, flexibility and patience as the State continues to do all it can to further prevent the spread of COVID-19 and safely reopen our economy.

 Need help navigating the Child Care Assistance Program Provider Portal?

 This Quick Reference Guide (QRG), below in English and in Spanish, provides an overview of how to log in, enroll a child, search for and submit attendance and view reports and correspondence.

 Comprehensive background checks are an essential component of child care licensing compliance, and is required every five years.
 A comprehensive background check consists of the following: